Middle School Curriculum

 In 8th grade, the curriculum expands to cover more abstract concepts, such as social justice and global responsibilities.
 Students take a world studies course, a history of the world since 1900 with an emphasis on the role of the U.S. in the world.
 Through in-depth discussion, debates, and simulations, world studies challenges students to analyze world events in sophisticated ways that they have not yet encountered and teaches them to question interpretations of history.
 The program culminates in the Green Acres Model United Nations at the end of their 8th grade year.

 A scientific endeavor that is truly an artform, Techxplorations gives 5th and 6th grade students the room to create and design while honing 21st-century skills, such as problem solving, evaluating, and communicating.
-Through the process of working with computer coding and robotics, students are introduced to the computational thinking and design processes skills necessary to develop technological solutions to real-world problems.
+Through the process of working with computer coding, programming, and robotics, students are introduced to the computational thinking and design processes skills necessary to develop technological solutions to real-world problems.
 Guided by essential questions such as Are robots useful in helping populations affected by natural disasters?, students' work, discussions, and projects have meaningful and valuable applications beyond the classroom.

 Every child is an artist, a musician, and an actor.
 The Middle School performing and fine arts program—which encompasses studio arts, ceramics, photography, drama, and music—encourages a student’s self-confidence, creative spirit, and self-expression.
 We believe that by engaging in the act of creating, students awaken to their true natures and uncover something of the mystery and beauty of being alive.
 The arts program is committed to providing activities that highlight diverse cultures and a sweep of history.
 The music program celebrates diversity by exploring instruments, songs, compositions, and dances from all over the world.
 Art and drama draw regularly from other cultures in the form of folktales and multicultural symbols, which are highlighted in assemblies, performances, and art displays.